Vijay Tendulkar: Early life

 Vijay Dhondopant Tendulkar was born in a Gaud Saraswat Brahmin family on 6 January 1928 in Girgaon, Mumbai, Maharashtra, where his father held a clerical job and ran a small publishing business.
 The literary environment at home prompted young Vijay to take up writing.
 He wrote his first story at age six.

 He grew up watching western plays and felt inspired to write plays himself.
 At age eleven, he wrote, directed, and acted in his first play.

 At age 14, he participated in the 1942 Indian freedom movement, leaving his studies.
 The latter alienated him from his family and friends.
 Writing then became his outlet, though most of his early writings were of a personal nature, and not intended for publication.
 During this period, he participated in the activities of Nabajiban Sanghatana, a splinter communist group.
-He said that he liked sense of sacrifice and discipline of the communists.
+He said that he liked the sense of sacrifice and discipline of the communists.